ANU-Rocketry/control-panel/README.md

 # Data Schema

-Data is transferred between socket and client over TCP.
+Data is transferred between the server and client over websockets.

-This TCP request is structured as follows:

-`<32 bit integer describing size of data><JSON formated in utf-8>`

 ## JSON

-The data in a valid TCP request (from client to server) is JSON following the schema:
+The data in a valid request (from client to server) is JSON following the schema:

 ```json
 {